DanielJang99/Coding-Interview-Prep/TreesAndGraphs/readme.md

 -   The nodes to the left are smaller than the current node.
 -   The nodes to the right are larger than the current node.

+# Second Largest Item

+Write a function to find the 2nd largest element in a **binary search tree**.